StefanZander/lecture_notes/swcs/html/docs/objectives.md

         Be advised: Anything you take from external works need to be indicated, i.e., cited.
         Only take a max. of 3 words directly from external works, not more.

-        !!! warning
-            **Important**:
+        !!! danger "Avoid Plagiarism – do not copy entire paragraphs"
             Do __not copy whole paragraphs from external works__ and only provide one citation at the paragraph's end.
-This counts as plagiarism and will be treated as such (with all consequences).
+This counts as plagiarism and will be treated as such – with all consequences.

         The LaTeX template provided for this course is already pre-configured and implements a common citation style; so there is no need to modify that.